Orange Travel eSIM review: Is it worth getting in 2026?

 • Only works on eSIM-compatible devices (this is standard for all eSIM providers, not just Orange Travel)

-How to install an Orange travel eSIM on your phone
+How to install an Orange Travel eSIM on your phone

 1. Open your phone’s mobile or cellular settings.

-2. Choose “Add eSIM” or “Add mobile plan.”
+2. Choose “Add eSIM” or “Add mobile plan” (exact wording depends on your device).

-Orange travel eSIM review: Pricing and plans
+Orange Travel eSIM review: Pricing and plans

 Orange Travel’s pricing and plan variety change a lot depending on where you’re traveling to.